bioatmosphere/microbiome-thermal-extreme/README.md

-# Microbiome and Thermal Extreme(MTE)
+# Thermal Extreme, Microbiome, and Decomposition (TMD)

-Elucidate mechanisms underlying microbiome resilience to perturbations of thermal extremes.
+Elucidate mechanisms underlying microbiome resilience in response to perturbations of thermal extremes.